skaija/susan-testing/Test/APIs/3-map-api/pois/index.md

 title: Points of interest
 ---

-Points of interest API provides vector map tiles that can be displayed on top of background raster map.
+This API provides vector map tiles for points of interests like ticket sales positions, city bike stations and park and ride areas.
+They can be displayed on top of the background raster map.

 ## Data format